padiketeku/EnvMonMod/EMM-Prac-2.md

 The classification image is shown below.

 ![image](https://github.com/user-attachments/assets/38f3410d-b95b-4c60-b6fe-8509633f597c)
 |:--:|
 | *A Random Forest classification image with infrastructure in purple, agriculture in green, forest in yellow, wetland in cyan, and bareland in brown .*|

+Display the unclassified/original image and use this to visually assess the performance.
+Do you reckon the Random Forest did a good job?
+Where are the problem areas?
+What do you reckon can be done to make the results more believable?

+What you have done so far is a qualitative assessment of the RF model.
+A qualitative assessment of the model is really useful, particularly if you are familiar with the suurface types in the study area.
+It is, however, also useful to quantatively evalaute the perfromance of the classifier.

-## Evaluate the RF classifier
+## Quantitative evaluation of the RF classifier

-The RF classifier si assessed using error matrix, resulting in accuracy metrics such as overall accuracy, consumer accuracy, producer accuracy and F-score.
+The RF classifier is assessed using error matrix, resulting in accuracy metrics such as overall accuracy, consumer accuracy, producer accuracy and F-score.
 Further details on these accuracies can be found here: